 “Walter Tandy Murch,” the first full-length monograph on the artist, is in preparation.
-Publication is planned for late 2017.
+Publication is planned for mid-2018.

 Murch studied with Arshile Gorky in the 1930s and 1940s, and gained the enduring interest of art dealer and collector Betty Parsons.
 His superior rendering skills suffuse his still-life paintings of the ordinary with an almost mystic spirituality.
 In his nal exhibition at Parsons in 1966, his forms dissolve into splatters and glazes of paint out of which mysterious images emerge: a broken doll torso, a wig form, and a rock resting on an old oriental carpet.
 He grew as an artist right up until his untimely death from a heart attack in 1967, which occurred while a major retrospective of his work was touring North America.